Includes comprehensive coverage from 20 €.

-7.4.3 Items that are not suitable for transport in the cargo area (e.g. fragile musical instruments) and that do not meet the requirements in section 7.1.2 are only allowed to be transported in the cabin if the passenger registers them in advance with Germanwings and Germanwings confirms the registration.
-Please note that Germanwings will charge a special surcharge, the amount of which can be found on the web site for Germanwings or you can call the Germanwings Call Center directly (for contact information, see section 2.2).
-In certain cases, Germanwings shall charge a special fee for this service.
+7.4.3 Items that are not suitable for transport in the cargo area (e.g. fragile musical instruments) and that do not meet the requirements in section 7.1.2 are only allowed to be transported in the cabin if the passenger registers them in advance with Eurowings and Eurowings confirms the registration.
+Please note that Eurowings will charge a special surcharge, the amount of which can be found on the web site for Eurowings or you can call the Eurowings Call Center directly (for contact information, see section 2.2).
+In certain cases, Eurowings shall charge a special fee for this service.

 7.5 Checking baggage and retrieving checked baggage

-7.5.1 Once the baggage is checked, Germanwings shall
+7.5.1 Once the baggage is checked, Eurowings shall

 keep it safely and place an identification tag on each piece of baggage.